keenanschott/keenanschott.com/content/posts/announcements/getting-started/index.md

   An announcement regarding my blog schedule.
 ---

 Setting expectations is never easy.
-Regardless, starting in July, expect new blog posts on fifteenth of every month!
+Regardless, starting in July, expect new blog posts around the fifteenth of every month!